 In the collection presentations focusing on Beuys, starting in October 2021 a selection of works will be shown in the rooms between the north and east towers, subject only to minor periodic changes.
 Significant objects, primarily from the sculptural oeuvre, have been selected for this presentation, including the group of Hare’s Graves, the wooden crosses Symbol of Sacrifice and Symbol of Redemption, the objects Sled, Table with Aggregate, Fat corner on sloping plane, the multiple Ja Ja Ja Ja, Nee Nee Nee Nee, and the key work The Silence of Marcel Duchamp is Overrated.
 The museum is thus responding to the desire for a long-term Beuys presentation.
 The exhibition sheds light on the artistic approach of Beuys and provides insight into the collection of works by Beuys compiled by the van der Grinten brothers.

-In order to give visitors the opportunity to view the works of Beuys time and again and from different perspectives, some of these will be temporarily juxtaposed with works by other artists who have responded to these works in order to question them critically or to comment on them in an ironic manner and in a way that expands their meaning.
+In order to give visitors the opportunity to view the works of Beuys anew and from different perspectives, since 2021 some of them will be juxtaposed for a limited time with works by artists who have taken up these works in order to question them critically or to comment on them in an ironic manner and in a way that expands their meaning.

 From April 3rd, 2022 in rooms 35 and 36 (castle building)

 KONSORTIUM is an artist collective founded in 2004 consisting of the three artists Lars Breuer, Sebastian Freytag and Guido Münch.
 They work together as a group of artists, exhibition space operators and curators.
 Characteristics of their projects are a clear and geometric formal language and an examination of the aesthetics of modernism and postmodernism within the history of art and architecture.